ONSdigital/eq-questionnaire-validator/README.md

 make test-unit
 ```

+Make sure you don't already have Ajv running on localhost:5002 by running `lsof -i tcp:5002` if you do make a note of the PID and then run `kill -9 PID`, replacing "PID" with the process id from the previous command.

-To run the Ajv validator tests:
+Run the Ajv validator tests:
 ``` shell
 make test-ajv
 ```